Imitative Membership Inference Attack: Imitative Membership Inference Attack

 \section{Imitative Membership Inference Attack}

-\mypara{Motivation of Imitative MIA} Our work is motivated by a core limitation in most MIAs: the high predictive variance of their target-agnostic shadow models.
-Formally, let $z(x) \gets g(x, f_\psi)$ denote the membership signals that the adversary exploits from a shadow model $f_\psi$ to infer the membership of an instance $x$.
-Let $o_\theta \gets \mathcal{Q}(f_\theta)$ be the information the adversary can observe from the target model $f_\theta$, which consists of the target’s output confidence vectors (softmax output probabilities) on available data instances.
-According to the Law of Total Variance~\cite{prob14book}, conditioning on the target’s outputs reduces the variance of membership signals:
+\mypara{Motivation of Imitative MIA} Our work is motivated by a core limitation in most MIAs: the high predictive variance of membership signals from their target-agnostic shadow models.
+These shadow models, trained by randomly sampling from the adversary’s dataset, only capture the general patterns of members and non-members across models, failing to account for the specific target model being attacked.
+To address this, we introduce \textit{imitative training}, which leverages the target model's knowledge to train imitative models that explicitly mimic the target's behavior.

-This inequality indicates that, in an average sense, membership signals become more stable when informed by the target model’s outputs; and accordingly, a higher adversarial success rate is expected when their strategy is {\em properly conditional} on the target model.
-Motivated by this insight, we propose a new shadow training technique, \textit{imitative training}, which leverages the target model’s knowledge to train more informative shadow models (\ie imitative models) that explicitly mimic the target’s behavior.
 This design yields more informative membership signals and, ultimately, more effective attacks.
-The next subsection describes our approach in detail, and \Cref{sec:exp_imiative} provides empirical evidence of its effectiveness.
+The next subsection describes our approach in detail, and \Cref{sec:exp_imiative} demonstrate its effectiveness and efficiency.